-We just took our summer vacation to New York City and Bermuda and it is a great example of how you can save thousands of dollars using travel rewards points.
+A few years ago, we took our summer vacation to New York City and Bermuda, and it is a great example of how you can save thousands of dollars using travel rewards points.

 Andaz 5th Avenue in New York City Using Hyatt Points